 After your 20 minutes pre-shape rest, shape each dough mass into a taut boule.
 I still perform the traditional letter-fold boule shaping.
 Lightly dust the top of the resting dough and invert onto your bench.
 Lift and stretch out the bottom part so it folds up and over about 3/4 toward the top, gently press to seal.
 Take the right side, stretch out away from the center and back up and over to the left side.
 Repeat with the left.
 Take the top and stretch it up and away from the center, and then down all the way over to the bottom of the dough.
 Gently, using your two hands, twist the dough on the bench until there is a firm surface — make sure it’s relatively tight!
 However, be sure not to twist too vigorously as any trapped gasses can easily escape here.
 You want a nice smooth surface where the dough will hold its shape after you are finished.

 Lift your boule and quickly invert it onto your resting towel holding raw millet.
 Give it a second rest.
 Now scoop the boule up and place into your dusted proofing bowl, raw millet-side down.
 Cover with your plastic bags and let set out on the counter in your kitchen for 1-2 hours to give your dough a little proofing boost2.
 If your fridge is like mine (around 37ºF) we do this 1-2 hour rest to give these loaves a head start on fermentation before placing them into the colder-than-optimal fridge overnight.

 Score + Bake – around 10:50am

-Place your baking stone and Dutch oven in your oven (the shallow side to one side/lid, and deep side to another) and preheat your oven to 450°F (232°C).
+Place your empty Dutch oven in your oven (the shallow side to one side/lid, and deep side to another) and preheat your oven to 450°F (232°C).
 After one hour, take one of your bannetons out of the fridge and cut a piece of parchment paper to place on top.
 Take your peel and then put it on top of those two and quickly invert it, so the dough is now resting on the parchment paper which is resting on the peel.